emforrest/ECM2434_Group_Software_Engineering_Project/docs/Pages2.md

 This page serves as a central hub for users to engage with the community, whether by maintaining existing connections or forging new ones.

+## Join Group - `./groups/join` OR `./groups/join/<code>`

+If a code isn't present on the URL, the user will be promoted to enter a join code for a private group.
+Public groups are only joinable using the button on the [Group Profile](#about-a-specific-group---groupsgroup-id) page, since this redirects the user to this page with the code already attached.
+The user should be warned about this underneath the box where they enter the code.
+Upon submission, the code is verified and if it matches a group in the database, they user should be added to the group, and a success page returned.
+If not, the user should be informed that there doesn't exist a group with that code.

 ## Leaderboard - `./leaderboard`

 The leaderboard page allows anyone without an account to view the status of the leaderbaord.
 It will display the all time carbon savings for the top 10 users on the system.
 You can also see the top users this week, and the top groups on the website.